Dr Catherine wikholm, CHARTERED CLINICAL PSYCHOLOGIST

 Dr Catherine Wikholm

 I am a Clinical Psychologist registered with the Health and Care Professions Council (HCPC) and a Chartered Psychologist registered with the British Psychological Society.
 I have several years of NHS experience and post-qualification have worked within two related NHS child and family specialisms: child and adolescent mental health and perinatal mental health.
 From 2015 to 2018 I was a Clinical Psychologist in a busy Tier 3 Child and Adolescent Mental Health Service (CAMHS) in London, providing assessment and therapy for children and adolescents with moderate-severe mental health difficulties and relational issues.
 From 2018 to 2019 I was employed as a Highly Specialist Clinical Psychologist in a Perinatal Mental Heath Team in London, working with mothers, babies and families.
-Alongside both these NHS roles I have been part-time in private practice.
-I now work solely as an independent psychologist, enabling me to offer greater availability in appointments to the families I work with (I currently work Tuesdays, Wednesdays, Thursdays and Saturdays).
+Alongside my NHS roles I worked part-time in private practice, and have recently transitioned to focus fully on my work as an independent practitioner.

 I gained my undergraduate degree from St Peter’s College, Oxford University, before going on to do further postgraduate training, including a Postgraduate Diploma in Psychology, a Masters in Forensic Psychology, and a Doctorate in Clinical Psychology.
 My doctoral therapeutic training focused on cognitive behavioural therapy, psychodynamic psychotherapy, and systemic family therapy.
 I completed my doctoral thesis in the area of PTSD and I have a particular interest and competence in treating children and adults who have experienced traumatic events.
 During my doctoral training I developed skills in working with clients across the lifespan and in varied mental health services including adult (CMHT), child and adolescent (CAMHS), older adults (65+), learning disabilities and challenging needs, and a trauma service for veterans with PTSD (Combat Stress).
 My main passion lies in child and family work and this is the area in which I have specialised post-qualification.
+Following my clinical psychology training I have also completed training in Eye Movement Desensitisation and Reprocessing (EMDR) and am a qualified EMDR therapist.
 More information about the types of psychological therapy I offer and my therapeutic approach can be found here.

 qualifications and professional registrations